sy2002/QNICE-FPGA/hw/README.md

   used as an inspiration.

 * `env1_globals.vhd` contains several important global constants.
-You can for example define the content of the ROM there by changing `ROM_FILE` and `ROM_SIZE`.
+You can for example define the content of the ROM there by changing `ROM_FILE`.
   One application for this is to transform QNICE-FPGA into a "Q-TRIS Arcade Machine" by using `demos/q-tris.rom` compiled with the define `QTRIS_STANDALONE`.
 Another one might be to replace the "operating system" that we call "Monitor" (`monitor/monitor.rom`) by something else.